DrazDarkModdingHub/heartlandredux/README.md

 ![](https://github.com/Drazden/heartlandredux/blob/master/imgTitle.png)

-### Documentation and Instructions for Installer Version 1.1, Wabbajack 3.5.0.1+
+### Documentation and Instructions for Heartland Redux 1.0+, Wabbajack 3.5.0.1+

-**NOTE**: Welcome!
-Before we get started, a note: if you encounter issues with your installation, the Heartland support channel can be found on (Heartland Modlist Support)[xx].
-Please direct any and all support queries there.
+Welcome to Heartland Redux!
+This modlist is a fork of [Heartland](https://github.com/TDarkShadow/heartland/tree/master), originally created by Sam, which in turn was based off [Bevilex's Modlist for Oblivion](https://www.nexusmods.com/oblivion/mods/47591).
+Heartland has seen many changes through the years (it was one of the first Wabbajack modlists at launch!), but at its core it has remained a comprehensive graphical overhaul for The Elder Scrolls Oblivion.
+Redux was created by Drazden to be streamlined, sustainable, and simple.

-## Mandatory Instructions
+## Installation

-#### Prerequisites:
+### Prerequisites:
 *   A **vanilla copy of Oblivion** in the **English language** with at least the Knights of the Nine and Shivering Isles DLCs, **obtained from [Steam](https://store.steampowered.com/app/22330/The_Elder_Scrolls_IV_Oblivion_Game_of_the_Year_Edition/) or [GOG](https://www.gog.com/en/game/elder_scrolls_iv_oblivion_game_of_the_year_edition_deluxe_the)**, and **installed outside of C:\Program Files**.
 *   **Default Oblivion configuration files**.
 To generate them, first ensure that the `Documents/MyGames/Oblivion` folder has been wiped, then **launch the game once in vanilla**.
 *   Around **50GB free storage space**.